perkowitz/hachi-yaeltex/binaries/README.md

-*Firmware MAIN*
-v0.2
+*v0.20*
-- Solved bug with Pitch Bend using MIDI Merge feature
+- Fixed bug with Pitch Bend using MIDI Merge feature
-- Solved missing dump of encoder's second function
+- Fixed missing dump of encoder's second function
 - Component info messages now send currentBank for Kilowhat to select the right card

 ---